dsaouda/quinta-feira/README.md

 # Quinta-Feira

-Veja a versão em português ()
+Veja a versão em português (https://github.com/dsaouda/quinta-feira/blob/main/README-pt_br.md)

 Quinta-Feira (Thursday) is a very simple WhatsApp bot I made to play with auto-responders on my birthday.

 ### But why (Quinta-Feira) Thursday?
-The idea of ​​the name is to play with Tony Stark's artificial intelligence name, F.R.I.D.A.Y.
+The idea of the name is to play with Tony Stark's artificial intelligence name, F.R.I.D.A.Y.

 thursday was the day i put the bot to reply to automatic messages (my birthday) hehehe.

-Also I wanted to convey the idea of ​​evolution, like the bot is not very good, but when it "evolves" to Friday it will be better.
+Also I wanted to convey the idea of evolution, like the bot is not very good, but when it "evolves" to Friday it will be better.
 Hehehe

 ## Settings